quicwg/ops-drafts/draft-ietf-quic-manageability.md

 carry the version number, so it is necessary to also check the if first bit of the QUIC packet is set to 1, indicating a long header.

-Note, that proprietary QUIC versions, that have been deployed before standardization, might not set the first bit in a QUIC long header packets to
+Note that proprietary QUIC versions, that have been deployed before standardization, might not set the first bit in a QUIC long header packets to
-1. To parse these versions example code is provided in the appendix (see
+1. To parse these versions, example code is provided in the appendix (see
 {{sec-google-version}}), however, it is expected that these versions will gradually disappear over time.